Getting Started

 Sharing Scholarship in Open Spaces

 Once rights to share have been retained or asserted, authors should act on that right by sharing the work, but where?
 KU ScholarWorks (KUSW) is the KU scholarly repository, the contents of which are available to any global user with internet access.
-The nearly 28,000 items in KUSW as of Dec.
-2022 have been downloaded over 18 million times, an average of 661 downloads per item.
-KU Libraries staff will assist in deposit provided the author makes the manuscript file and citation information available to them.
+There are approximately 29,000 items in KUSW as of August, 2024 that have been downloaded over 20 million times, an average of over 700 downloads per item.
+KU Libraries staff will assist in deposit provided the author makes the manuscript file and citation information available for that purpose.

 For sponsored research, many funders, both public and private, mandate open sharing as a matter of compliance with the terms of funding.
 More information is available in our U.S. Federal Funder Public Access Guide.